bluescarni/mppp/doc/integer_benchmarks.rst

 In this benchmark, we first compute the element-wise multiplication of two random vectors of size :math:`3\times 10^7`, followed by the addition to another random vector of the same size.
-This workload allows to measure the efficiency of the multiplication and addition operations (whereas in the dot product benchmark the multiply-add primitives were employed), and it also increases the pressure on the memory subsystem (due to the need to write into large vectors instead of accumulating the result into a single scalar).
+This workload allows to measure the efficiency of the multiplication and addition operations (whereas in the :ref:`dot product benchmark <integer_dot_product>` the multiply-add primitives were employed), and it also increases the pressure on the memory subsystem (due to the need to write into large vectors instead of accumulating the result into a single scalar).